-Model", was decreed on 20 July 2015.
+Government measure of 20 July 2015, known as the "Impetus to the Participatory Process on the Barcelona Tourism Model".
 Overall, this measure featured a wide variety of elements involving many issues on tourism, such as the creation of the Tourism and City Council and measures against illegal accommodation.